The Reasons Behind VARs Decision Not to Review Corners Following Sean Dyches Concerns

 Recently, the International Football Association Board (Ifab) convened to explore potential modifications to VAR, with specific attention paid to instances where incorrect corner calls resulted in goals.
 FIFA proposed integrating corners into VAR’s responsibilities, considering them straightforward factual decisions that typically do not involve subjective judgment.

-However, advisory panel members—including former players and referees—expressed mixed feelings about this idea and eventually voted against it.
-The primary concern was the time it would take to verify every corner, especially since corners occur regularly—averaging around ten per match in the Premier League.
-Dyche proposed that verifying such decisions would only take around five seconds, but those familiar with VAR protocols recognize this process rarely operates so swiftly.
+However, advisory panel members — including former players and referees — expressed mixed feelings about this idea and eventually voted against it.
+The primary concern was the time it would take to verify every corner, especially since corners occur regularly — averaging around ten per match in the Premier League.
+Nuno proposed that verifying such decisions would only take around five seconds, but those familiar with VAR protocols recognize this process rarely operates so swiftly.

 Additionally, this would violate one of the main principles of Law Five, which states that a referee cannot change their initial restart decision after play has resumed.
 Consequently, once a corner is awarded and the game continues, the referee must not influence the outcome.